Call for Abstracts

 Notice of Abstract Acceptance Status

-First authors of submitted abstracts will receive notification of their abstract's acceptance status in late June.
+First authors of submitted abstracts will receive notification of their abstract's acceptance status in late August.
 Communications regarding abstracts will be sent to first authors only.
-Other co-authors should ask their abstract's first author for information regarding their abstract, or refer to the Neuroscience Meeting Planner, available in mid-August.
+Other co-authors should ask their abstract's first author for information regarding their abstract, or refer to the Neuroscience Meeting Planner, available in late September.

 Accepted abstracts are organized into topically-based scientific poster sessions, Theme J poster sessions, and nanosymposia.
 Abstracts are grouped together based on the theme and topic that abstract submitters select from the Themes and Topics list during abstract submission.
 Theme and topic selections help the Program Committee to group abstracts; they do not represent the titles of annual meeting sessions.